 John Shirk

 avatar

-JOHN SHIRK – Today’s Key Element for Thriving Relationships is Worshipping together.
+JOHN SHIRK – Today’s Key Element for Thriving Relationships is sharing good things with our instructors.

+John Shirk